lowRISC/opentitan/doc/ug/design.md

 This document details how peripheral IP interconnects with the embedded processor, the chip IO, other designs, and the security infrastructure within the SOC.
 Not all of the details are complete at this time, but will be tracked and finalized within that specification.

 TODO: briefly discuss key architectural decisions, and how we came to the conclusion, with pointers to more thorough documentation.
-List?
+Some candidates:
 *   Processor/RISC-V strategy
 *   Bus strategy
 *   Reset strategy